 Tax season is underway and while some of us may put off filing our returns, the procrastinators don’t include tax identity thieves.
 They’re geared up and ready to file.
-Unfortunately, they may be ready to file to get YOUR
+Unfortunately, they may be ready to file to get your tax refund.

 Tax identity theft occurs when someone uses your Social Security number (SSN) to file a fraudulent tax return and claim your refund.
 You may not find out it has happened until you try to file your real return and the IRS rejects it as a duplicate.
 While the IRS investigates, your tax refund can be seriously delayed.